 - σp – Pair production

-Depending on the gamma ray energy and the absorber material, one of the three partial cross-sections may become much larger than the other two.
-At small values of gamma ray energy the photoelectric effect dominates.
+One of the three partial cross-sections may become much larger than the other two depending on the gamma-ray energy and the absorber material.
+At small values of gamma-ray energy, the photoelectric effect dominates.
 Compton scattering dominates at intermediate energies.
-The compton scattering also increases with decreasing atomic number of matter, therefore the interval of domination is wider for light nuclei.
+The Compton scattering also increases with decreasing atomic number of matter.
+Therefore the interval of domination is wider for light nuclei.
 Finally, electron-positron pair production dominates at high energies.

 μ = τ(photoelectric) + σ(Compton) + κ(pair)

 The following equation can then describe the attenuation of gamma radiation.

 where I is intensity after attenuation, Io is incident intensity, μ is the linear attenuation coefficient (cm-1), and the physical thickness of absorber (cm).

 The materials listed in the table beside are air, water, and different elements from carbon (Z=6) to lead (Z=82).
 Their linear attenuation coefficients are given for three gamma-ray energies.
 There are two main features of the linear attenuation coefficient: